GameBuilder101/FridayNightRewrite/README.md

 - Support the full game on Kickstarter: https://www.kickstarter.com/projects/funkin/friday-night-funkin-the-full-ass-game

 ## Features
-- Support for custom albums, weeks, stages, songs, characters, and stages without need for scripting!
+- Support for custom albums, weeks, songs, characters, and even STAGES and MENUS without need for scripting!
 - Custom editors for everything you could need in a mod
 - Event notes
 - Dialogue system